What Do Interior Designer Do?

 Is There Going to be Demand for Interior Designers?

 In the United States, there were 66,500 jobs for Interior Designer in 2016.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Interior Designer by 2026.
-The BLS estimates 6,500 yearly job openings in this field.
+There will be an estimated 6,500 positions for Interior Designer per year.

 The states with the most job growth for Interior Designer are Utah, Oregon, and Colorado.
 Watch out if you plan on working in Mississippi, Pennsylvania, or Wyoming.
 These states have the worst job growth for this type of profession.